Hsien Chung Wang: Biography

-Wang graduated in 1941 and began to study under S S Chern.
+He studied in Tianjin at Nankai High School and in 1936 he matriculated at Tsing Hua University in Beijing.
+Due to the outbreak of the Second Sino-Japanese War in 1937, the university had to be moved to Southwest China.
+Wang graduated in 1941 and began to study under Chern.
 He was awarded a master's degree in 1944 and began teaching in a school.

 However, after one year, he was awarded a British Council Scholarship to continue his studies in England.
-After a while at Sheffield he studied under Newman at Manchester and received a Ph.D. in 1948.
+He studied first in Sheffield and then at Manchester University under Newman, and received a Ph.D. in 1948.